PapaGex/PapaGex/README.md

 - 👋 Hi, I’m @PapaGex
 - 👀 I’m interested in deep learning, algorythmic trading, blockchain technology and ethical hacking.
 I also love breeding geckos and other reptiles
-- 🌱 I’m currently learning javascript, python, julia and want to learn rust and c#.
-I took c++ many years ago and learned basic and dos when i was a kid
+- 🌱 My prefered way to communicate with metal is Python But Javascript and Java get out of the garage a bit as well.
+I’m currently learning Rust, Julia and C#.
+I took c++ many years ago and learned basic when i was a kid.
 - 💞️ I’m looking to collaborate on anything that I am interested in and have the time for
 - 📫 How to reach me. cryptoblockchainjunkie@gmail.com